- Awesome WM Widgets

 Installation

-Clone this repo (if not cloned yet) ./.config/awesome/
+Clone this repo (if not cloned yet) under ./.config/awesome/

 cd ./.config/awesome/